da99/www_app/README.md

   browsers.
 Hence, the lack of demand for programming languages written using nothing but JSON.

+  6. The most important and the most easily mis-understood and overlooked:

+    It's not about solving software or engineering problems.
+    It's about finding "better" requirements to fulfill.
+    ("Better" is subjective.)

 I originally wanted this to be an abstraction layer over HTML, JS, CSS.
 However, during the development of "www\_applet", I realized I could do that w/ just Ruby